 7. Separation of duties

 Separation of duties can be used to prevent individuals from acting fraudulently.
 For example, a user of an eCommerce website should not be promoted to also be an administrator as they will be able to alter orders and give themselves products.
-The reverse is also true — an administrator should have the ability to do things that customers do, like order items from the front end of the website.
+The reverse is also true — an administrator should not have the ability to do things that customers do, like order items from the front end of the website.

 8. Avoid security by obscurity